Official Government Website

 PARK UPDATE:

-All our trails now require snowshoes, cross country skis or fat tire bikes to use.
 There is a $7 Motor Vehicle Entrance Fee (MVEF) per vehicle to visit the Park.
 You can purchase a 2024 Annual MVEF Pass for $80 at the Park Headquarters.
 Vehicles registered in the State of Idaho can purchase a $10 Idaho State Park Passport from the Department of Motor Vehicles.
+Daily entrance fees can be paid at the Visitor Center during the hours of 9-5 or at the main entrance outside of Visitor Center hours.

-Attention: Dogs are only permitted on the Hounds Trail, which is outside of the waterfowl and wildlife refuge.
+Attention: Dogs are only permitted in parking lots.
+There are no summer trails for use with dogs.
 Dogs cannot be left unattended and must always be on a six-foot leash.
 Department employees may impound or remove any stray or unattended animals at the owner’s expense.
 (IDAPA 26.01 20.175.
 09)

-While it is winter and bears are hibernating, always good practice to be Bear Aware!
+Be Bear Aware!
 Remember to make noise; travel in groups only hike/bike during daylight hours.
+Always carry bear spray.

 Follow us on Facebook for current trail conditions, events, and link to local weather.